contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 ```

 ## Building
-Here are the steps to compiling the bootloader, a simple OTA image example, and then merging them into a single flashable image.
+Here are the steps to compiling the bootloader, a simple OTA image example, and then merging them into a single flashable image (called `firmware.hex`).

 ```bash
   cd examples/cc26xx-ota-bootloader